Gengshuo-Tommy/ComFluSoM_GZ/README.md

-Note: The project is under review after the PhD thesis is submitted.
+Note: The project is now under review after the PhD thesis is submitted.
 The updated version will be published in Feb 2023.
+The author is reviewing the numerical codes and adding comments before that.

 # TComFluSoM
 - TComFLuSoM is a modified version of ComFluSoM on github for a PhD candidate's project.